kensanata/just-halberds/Halberts.md

 to succeed.
 If the check fails, the talent can no longer be used today.

 > Example: Adalric conjures rain for privacy.
 He has
-> Education-9, Water-1, making a total of 10.
+> Education 9, Water-1, making a total of 10.
 Alex rolls 10 + 0 since
 > this was the first spell of the day.
 It's raining because 10 ≤ 10.
 > Chain Lightning follows: Alex rolls 5+1=6 and 6 ≤ 10.
 That kills
 > five goblins.

 Magic always leads to discussions.
-You have to like that – otherwise you should skip the magician's career.
+You have to like that – otherwise you should skip the Mage career.
 How long can you breathe underwater?
 Can you do magic underwater?
 What happens when you cast lightning underwater?
 The important thing is to agree at the table and to write down the result.